RedHat-UX/red-hat-design-system/docs/foundations/typography/scale.md

 ### Code text

-Code text may use Italic and Medium styles for emphasis if absolutely necessary.
+Code text may use italic and medium styles for emphasis if absolutely necessary.

 <rh-table>
   <table>